AgustinCB/blogposts/varlog/Recover_from_disasters/content.md

 the disk, just to make sure I don't ruin things for good.
-Then, I installed the old disk with my operative system in EXT4 and made a list of things that I could recover from the cloud and things that will need to be recovered from the disk.
-I had two items in the second one: Some dirty changes made in a work repository that I never committed and the image of a vm that I was using to study for my OSCP certification.
-I had a version of that one in my old disk, but was month old.
+Then, I installed the old disk with my operative system in EXT4 and made a list of things that I could recover from the cloud and things that will need to be recovered from the (ruined) disk.
+I had two items in the second
+one: Some dirty changes made in a work repository that I never committed and the image of a vm that I was using to study for my OSCP certification.
+I had a version of that one in my old disk, but was month outdated.

 Next thing I did was turn on the computer, install [TestDisk](https://www.cgsecurity.org/wiki/TestDisk) and run it on the ruined disk.
 Fortunately, the application was able to